lockss/lockss-rtd-manual/docs/installing/running.rst

       scripts/install-lockss

-The installer will run through its **phases**, each of which is described below from :numref:`Checking System Prerequisites` (:ref:`Checking System Prerequisites`) to :numref:`Completion of the LOCKSS Installation Process` (:ref:`Completion of the LOCKSS Installation Process`).
+:term:`install-lockss` will run through successive **phases**, each of which is described below from :numref:`Checking System Prerequisites` (:ref:`Checking System Prerequisites`) to :numref:`Completion of the LOCKSS Installation Process` (:ref:`Completion of the LOCKSS Installation Process`).

 .. tip::

+   .. index:: install-lockss; skipping phases

    .. dropdown:: Skipping :program:`install-lockss` phases
       :name: skipping-install-lockss-phases
       :icon: light-bulb
       :animate: fade-in-slide-down

-      You may need to skip some of the phases of :program:`install-lockss`, for example to overcome an incompatibility with the specifics of your host system.
-If this is necessary, invoke :program:`install-lockss` with one or more of the following options:
+      You may need to skip some of the phases of :term:`install-lockss`, for example to overcome an incompatibility with the specifics of your host system.
+If this is necessary, invoke :term:`install-lockss` with one or more of the following options:

       .. list-table::
          :header-rows: 1